CURENT/agvis/docs/source/index.rst

     ^^^^^^^^^^^^^^^

     Want to jump right into AGVis?
 Go to the :ref:`tutorial`.
-It contains instructions for setting up AGVis and will take you through running a simple simulation.
+It contains instructions for setting up AGVis and will take you through command-line interface to run a simple visualization.

     +++